lucasvienna/lucasvienna.dev/_posts/2019-08-18-my-dotfiles.md

 - skype
 - discord

 Git is in the list because the version bundled with macOS is usually outdated.
 The casks (or apps) I install are a basic set of widely used ones, such as browsers, comms apps, helpers, and tools.
-There are also tools required by nvim (such as silver searcher and ag), by Flutter (the last 5 bottles), the entire Docker suite and some random (but very useful) tools like prettyping and git-flow (if you happen to use that workflow).
+There are also programs required by nvim (such as silver searcher and ag), by Flutter (the last 5 bottles), the entire Docker suite and some random (but very useful) tools like prettyping and git-flow (if you happen to use that workflow).

-Lastly, let's talk about the actual configuration in my dotfiles.
+Next up, let's talk about the actual configuration in my dotfiles.

 ## The dotfiles themselves
 ### git